redstreet/beancount_reds_plugins/beancount_reds_plugins/autoopen/README.md

-## autoopen plugin for Beancount: EXPERIMENTAL / UNDER DEVELOPMENT
+## EXPERIMENTAL autoopen plugin for Beancount: (UNDER EARLY DEVELOPMENT)

 Automatically opens a set of accounts based on rules.
 For example, turns: